Minneapolis Arts Commission

 You can apply on your own behalf, nominate others for consideration, or inform the City Clerk's Office of someone to whom you'd like application materials to be sent.

-- Applications are forwarded from the City Clerk to the Committee Staff.
+Applications are forwarded from the City Clerk to the City Council President for their consideration.
 Applications are forwarded to the chair of Zoning and Planning for recommendation to the full City Council.
 The Arts Commission also reviews applications and makes recommendations based on the following criteria: